katelynpdn/Adhesinome-Summer2025/02-adhesin-annotate/README.md

 source ~/.bashrc
 ```

-Note: To resolve the "libnucleus.so.6: cannot open shared object file: No such file or directory" and "ACD file not opened" errors on Argon, I had to run:
+Note: To resolve the "libnucleus.so.6: cannot open shared object file: No such file or directory" and "ACD file not opened" errors on Argon HPC, I had to run:

 ```
 export LD_LIBRARY_PATH=$(find /Users/knguyen19/EMBOSS-6.6.0 -type d -name ".libs" | tr '\n' ':' )$LD_LIBRARY_PATH